VBernasconi/digital_musicology/milestone1.md

 ### Digital Musicology
-# Understanding the impact of the cold war on Billboard Charts:  _When the american society reflects on music creation_
+# Understanding the impact of the Cold War on Billboard Charts:  _When the american society reflects on music creation_

 ### Dataset: [Spotify API](https://developer.spotify.com/documentation/web-api/quick-start/)